-The seeds for Elimu were planted in 2005 when, during a volunteer posting in Kenya, our founder first began helping keep kids in school and sponsoring vulnerable girls to a sewing college.
-The volunteer posting ended in 2006, and making brighter futures for youth through education became her full-time passion.
+The seeds for Elimu were planted in 2005 during a volunteer posting in Kenya.
+Their founder first began helping keep kids to stay in school and sponsoring vulnerable girls to a sewing college.
+The volunteer posting ended in 2006, and making brighter futures for children and youth through education and entrepreneurship became her full-time passion.

-Our Team.
-The Elimu team is a group of professionals from a variety of cultural and spiritual backgrounds united by an authentic passion for improving lives by facilitating self-directed learning, especially for those from vulnerable situations.
-Each of those serving children in Kenya does so from a living Christian faith and we readily serve all faith backgrounds without reserve.
-All of us involved began as volunteers.
+The Elimu Team is a group of professionals from a variety of cultural and spiritual backgrounds united by an authentic passion for improving lives by facilitating self-directed learning, especially for those from vulnerable situations.
+Each of those serving children in Kenya does so from a living Christian faith.
+Elimu readily serves all faith backgrounds without reserve.
+All of those involved began as volunteers.
 Currently all management in Canada is still handled by professionals who volunteer their time and expertise.

 Elimu Mission.
 To provide Kenyan communities access to the education, skills and support they need to realize their full potential.

 Elimu Vision.
 Kenyan children and their families empowered with the confidence, skills and self-awareness to help break the cycle of poverty, instill independence, and build thriving, prosperous communities.